Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Degenerations and integral affine spheres

+Suppose that $g\colon \hV'\to \hV$ contains $n$ internal blowups on the side $\oD_j$ and that $L' = g^*(L) - \sum a_{jk}E_{jk}$, where $E_{jk}$ are the exceptional divisors.
+Then, as described in \cite{symington2003four-dimensions}, one can define a \emph{Symington polytope} $P$, obtained from $\oP$ by cutting $n_j$ triangles $t_{jk}$ of sizes $a_{jk} = L'\cdot E_{jk}$ resting on the edge of $\oP$ over which $\oD_j$ fibers, and then gluing the remaining two edges by a unit shear.
+The resulting integral affine structure has $n_j$ $I_1$ singularities of integral-affine structure at interior points, with monodromy-invariant direction parallel to the edge on which the triangles rested.

+Assuming all the introduced singularities are distinct, there is a fibration whose fiber over an $I_1$ singularity is an irreducible nodal sphere.
+It then descends to a Lagrangian torus fibration because $L'\cdot \hD_j'=0$ for the components of $\hD'$ introduced by the corner blow-ups $f$.

 This construction is only possible if there exists a toric model for which the triangles can be fit into $\oP$ without intersections.
-By a theorem of Engel-Friedman \cite[Thm.~5.3]{engel2021smoothings} such a toric model always exists.
+By \cite[Thm.~5.3]{engel2021smoothings} such a toric model always exists because $L$ is big and nef.

-An important generalization of this construction is to the case of an anticanonical pair $(\hV,\hD)$ with a smooth boundary and a nef line bundle $L$ on it.
-If $(\hV,\hD)$ is a smoothing of a Looijenga pair $(\hV,\hD')$ with a singular boundary $\hD'$, then there one can define a Symington polytope $P$ by a \emph{node smoothing} surgery from a Symington polytope $P'$ of $(\hV,\hD')$ and a Lagrangian torus fibration $\mu\colon \hV\to P$. \end{construction}
+An important generalization of this construction is to the case of an anticanonical pair $(\hV,\hD)$ with a smooth boundary and a big and nef line bundle $L$ on it.
+If $(\hV,\hD)$ is a deformation of a Looijenga pair $(\hV,\hD')$ with a singular boundary $\hD'$, one can define a Symington polytope $P$ by a \emph{node smoothing} surgery from a Symington polytope $P'$ of $(\hV,\hD')$ and a Lagrangian torus fibration $\mu\colon \hV\to P$. \end{construction}

-For K3 surfaces, the basic example of $\ias$ from symplectic geometry is:
+For K3 surfaces, the basic example of $\ias$ from symplectic geometry comes from the following construction: